gusals3587/jumpcutterV2/README.md

 the program he made: https://github.com/carykh/jumpcutter

 I saw some limits to the approach
 1. he extracted EVERY frame and put it into a single, giant folder.
-While that it is easier to work with, it will require GBs, maybe even TBs of user's storage space (albeit temporary)
+While that is easier to work with, it will require GBs, maybe even TBs of user's storage space (albeit temporary)
 2. there were some syncing issues involved if it worked with long videos
 3. while it was working on the audio, it kept making small, temp audio files that made it very slow